myzhang1029/chisel/README.md

     AUTH environment variable.

-    --ws-psk, An optional Pre-Shared Key for WebSocket upgrade to present to the server in the HTTP header X-Chisel-PSK.
+    --ws-psk, An optional Pre-Shared Key for WebSocket upgrade to present to the server in the HTTP header X-Penguin-Psk.
 If the server requires this key but the client does not present the correct key, the upgrade to WebSocket silently fails.